sandwichfarm/nostrawl/README.md

-> early alpha, written without trying to run it once.
-Don't use this yet.
+> early alpha. the example works, but no tests are written yet.
+Also the PQueueAdapter is not yet implemented.

 # nostr-trawl
 > Trawl [/trɔːl/]